 Iceland

 - University of Iceland (Reykjavik): The following fields of study are not available for Nordlys students: Medicine, Psychology, Nursing Science, Pharmaceutical Sciences, MBA.
 The following do not accept Bachelor’s level exchange students: Law, Economics.
 Courses in the English Language Programme are only available to students majoring in English.
+Students are required to take at least 60% of their courses from their major – if the major is not offered as a subject at the University of Iceland, it is not possible to apply there as a Nordlys student.

 - University of Akureyri: Nursing and occupational health are not available to Nordlys students.